HabaAndrei/Smartwiki_react/README.md

 ## Application Structure
 The frontend objects are divided into Pages and Components.
 Users can sign in either with username and password, or with a Google account.

-## Environments
-The React application is deployed using Nginx.

 ## Screenshots